-Accreditation
+- Accreditation

-- o Is the designer accredited?
+- Is the designer accredited?

-- o Is the installer accredited?
+- Is the installer accredited?

-- What are their accreditation numbers?
+- \circ $\;$ What are their accreditation numbers?
 Ask to see their accreditation photo ID card

-- Will your system be designed and installed by an accredited individual? - Check the list of accredited installers on the Clean Energy Council website to confirm www.solaraccreditation.com.au - Contact the designer/installer's former customers to find out if the they were knowledgeable, easy to work with, and took the time to explain the systems operation.
+- Will your system be designed and installed by an accredited individual? - Check the list of accredited installers on the Clean Energy Council website to confirm www.solaraccreditation.com.au - Contact the designer/installer's former customers to find out if they were knowledgeable, easy to work with, and took the time to explain the systems operation.
 Also find out if their systems are working well, if there have been any problems, and, if so, if they returned to fix them.
-Ask for the designer/installer business references, and check them, especially if the company's reputation is unknown.
+Ask for the designer/installer business references, and check them, especially if the company's reputation is unknown. - Experience - How many systems has the designer/installer completed? - How many systems similar to your system has the designer/installer completed? - When was the last time the designer/installer completed a system?
+New products are constantly entering the market.
+A designer/installer who has completed several recent installations will probably be up-to-date on the newest products and the latest regulatory issues.